 'Wherever there is a human being, there is an opportunity for kindness.'

-We aim to extend their knowledge of different faiths, equipping them to answer challenging questions and to express their own ideas with sensitivity.
-We want them to be able to objectively select information and examples, and to give reasons for their views - always keeping in consideration the thoughts and beliefs of others.
-We aim for them to come to recognise the importance of BELIEVING in mutual understanding and tolerance in the context of searching for the similarities and differences both within - as well as between – religions in our multicultural society.
+We aim to extend their knowledge of the principle religions and different worldviews, equipping them to answer challenging questions and to express their own ideas with sensitivity.
+We want them to be able to objectively select information and to give reasons for their views - always keeping in consideration the thoughts and beliefs of others.
+Our R.E lessons will reflect on the children’s experience of the world and the beliefs, values and attitude that guide them through life, We aim to contribute to community cohesion by engaging the whole school community in an exploration of identity and community in the local, national and global context.

 Our curriculum design is based on the Buckinghamshire Agreed Syllabus for RE, which states its core vision as: